-This is a compulsory factor (subject to consultation on implementation).

-- 26. The purpose of this factor is for local authorities to provide the NFF minimum perpupil funding levels to every school.
-We intend to make the use of this factor, at the NFF cash values, mandatory in local funding formulae this year.
-Local authorities and schools should plan on this basis, this is mandatory, although the detail of its implementation is subject to the MPPF consultation. - 27.
-As mentioned above, the minimum per pupil levels will be set at £3,750 for primary schools and £5,000 for secondary schools.
-Compared to the NFF of the previous two years, in 2020 to 2021 there are two technical changes which will affect the minimum per-pupil calculation. - 28.
-Firstly, to ensure consistency for all schools, including those with non-standard year groups, this year we have simplified the calculation for a school's individual minimum per-pupil levels within the NFF.
-For all schools, we will now apply the following calculation:
+- 46. This is a compulsory factor. - 47.
+The purpose of this factor is for local authorities to provide the NFF minimum perpupil funding levels to every school.
+We have made the use of this factor, at the NFF cash values, mandatory in local funding formulae this year. - 48.
+The government response to a consultation on the implementation of mandatory MPP levels finalises arrangements which local authorities must follow in 2020 to 2021.
+This has been given legal force through the School and Early Years Finance Regulations 2020. - 49.
+Compared to the NFF of the previous two years, in 2020 to 2021 there are two technical changes which will affect the minimum per-pupil calculation. - 50.
+Firstly, to ensure consistency for all schools, including those with non-standard year groups, we have simplified the calculation for a school's individual minimum perpupil levels within the NFF.
+For all schools, we now apply the calculation below. - 51.
+This provides per-pupil funding of at least £3,750 for each primary school, and £5,000 for each secondary school with standard structures of seven and five year groups respectively. - 52.
+For middle schools, all-through schools and other schools with a non-standard year group structure this will produce a specific minimum per-pupil value that relates to the number of year groups in each phase.